Lac du Rat Musqué

-The Lac du Rat Musqué is a lake located between the municipalities of Sainte-Cécile-de-Whitton and Lac-Drolet, Le Granit Regional County Municipality, in Estrie, in Quebec, in Canada.
+The Lac du Rat Musqué is a lake located between the municipalities of Sainte-Cécile-de-Whitton and Lac-Drolet, Le Granit Regional County Municipality, in Estrie, in Quebec, Canada.
 It is the source of the Madisson River, a tributary of the Chaudière River and a sub-tributary of the St. Lawrence River.

 Geography

 Its area is 270 acre and its altitude is 480 m.
-The lake contains speckled trout.
+The lake contains speckled trout among other species.

 History

 Around the 18th century, Anishinabeg lived around the lake, where they mainly cultivated corn.
 Between 1850 and 1900 a railway passed near the lake, so a community that could develop there was founded around the lake.
-In 2010 recreational activities took place on and around the lake, we also note a dozen houses with a direct view of it.
+In 2010 recreational activities took place on and around the lake.

 Tourism

 Located near the Route des Sommets, in a location surrounded by nature and mountains, the area is ideal for hiking, camping, and outdoor activities.